BobcatMK/C-projects/README.md

 - **_Open File Dialog_**
 this is a primitive text editor, it allows user to load files with .txt extension, edit them and save them.
 To build this project you need to have access to Windows API

-- **_The Pong Game (work in progress)_**
-game for single or two players.
-Player's role is to bounce back the incoming ball using paddle.
-Project's status is work in progress.